justinwlin/Caffeinate-Server/README.md

 Heroku Free Tier servers fall asleep every 30 mins if someone doesn't visit your website.
 Making it insanely slow.
 Thus, created a nodejs server to help keep your servers awake.

+There definitely are other options I've heard of:
+- New Relic Add-On
+- Self-Pinging

+Though I could never get them to work, I thought this solution would just be a bit more straight forward of copy and paste your URL and you are done.

 ## Explanation how to use:
 1) Go to the Google Form
 2) Type in the Base URL for your website (a heroku website)